EXCLUSIVE-Spanish court to hear Repsol lawsuit against YPF

 documents seen by Reuters show.

-to be seen and a trial could be years away, the move could
+and a trial could be years away, the move could eventually make

 Some analysts also believe it could put pressure on